Actually, I had two weddings with barns.

 Rebecca and I made that archway the week before our wedding with fake flowers from Hobby Lobby, the actual arch from Michael’s.
-That thing was in a box and had to be put together by hand but it was fun to put the flowers in it.
+That thing was in a box and assembled by hand, but it was fun to put the flowers in it.

 We left this behind after our wedding, which you can read about here.